 The priority of the liens on a property, sometimes called lien positioning, identifies which debt will be repaid first in the event of default and foreclosure.
-Typically, any money owed to the government takes precedence.
-Hence, federal and property tax liens trump the “first in time, first in right” rule, which mandates that whoever records a lien first will be paid first.

 Let’s say you have a $200,000 mortgage.
 Five years after purchasing your home, you take out a second mortgage in the amount of $40,000.
 Two months after you take out the second loan, a contractor places a $10,000 mechanic’s lien on the property for unpaid renovations.
 Then, a year later, a property tax lien is levied for $2,000.

 Suppose you then sell your home for $250,000.
 In this scenario, the property tax lien must be paid back first with the proceeds of the sale, followed by the balance of the first mortgage and then the balance of the second loan.
-The contractor will be paid last, and, because of lien priority and the outcome of the sale, may not receive anything at all.
+The contractor will be paid last, and, because of lien priority and the outcome of the sale, might not receive anything at all.

 Erroneous liens, meanwhile, can usually be disputed with the issuer, and challenged in court if an outside resolution isn’t possible.